tupini07/i3-bindings/README.md

 - provide option to specify custom config location
 - provide option to print bindings as _csv_ so that they can potentially be processed by another application.
+- ability to sort bindings by other attributes:
+    - name
+    - type
+    - binding (default)
+    - do not sort (leave them in the order they're defined)
+- ability to sort categories or not (leave them in the order they're defined)
 - print information about rules:
     - number, which key is $mod`